uhdang/learncpp/Chapter_01_Cpp_Basics/NOTE.md

 int e { 9 }, f { 10 }; // brace initialization (preferred)

 Best Practice: Initialize your variables upon creation

+# 1.5 Introduction to iostream: cout, cin, and endl
+- refer to 1_5_intro_to_iostream.cpp

+Best Practice: Prefer '\n' over std::endl when outputting text to the console.